[Editor's Note: I'm going to get "mathy" with this article. Consider yourself warned.]

 As my old math teacher used to say, "There's more than one way to Main Street."

-Here are some of the most notable items I found in their journey:
+Here are some of the most notable items I found in Root of Good's journey:

 Big Income Not Necessary